 The outlined solutions offer some of the best existing tools to galvanize capital at the scale and pace required.
-They will have to be applied across all high-potential technology and policy solutions in order to limit warming to 1.5C.
+They will have to be applied across all high-potential technology and policy solutions in order to limit warming to 1.5 degrees C.